ViswanathaSwamy-PK-TechSkillz-Academy/learn-go-lang/documentation/README.md

 ### Session 4

 > 1. Functions - Take no arguments, and returns value
+> 1. Functions - Take no arguments, and returns multiple values
 > 1. Functions - Take arguments, and returns value

 ### Session 5